Oishy123/Oishy123/README.md

 Hi, I'm Johra-E-Jannat Oishy.
-I'm currently an undergrad student of BRAC University .I'm driven by a strong work ethic and a passion for achieving ambitious goals.
+I'm currently an undergraduate student at BRAC University.
+I'm driven by a strong work ethic and a passion for achieving ambitious goals.
+I’m a dedicated enthusiast of coding and software development, with a deep appreciation for the power of technology to shape the way we live, work, and connect.